Bylaws

 A. Senator Elections:

-3. Each year the Membership Committee shall call for nominations, prepare and send out ballots, count votes, and announce election results.
-The procedures for the election process shall be contained in a separate document, Appendix A, Election Procedures.
+4. Each year the Membership Committee shall call for nominations, prepare and send out ballots, count votes, and announce election results.
+The procedures for the election process shall be contained in a separate document, Appendix B, Election Procedures.
 This document shall be reviewed and updated as appropriate by the Membership Committee with final approval by the Executive Committee.

-4. A letter from the Senate will be sent to new Senators, informing them of their election to the Senate and inviting them to attend the first meeting of their term.
+5. New Senators will receive communication from the Senate informing them of their election to the Senate and inviting them to attend their first meeting.

 B. Officer Elections: